goodform/valkey-json/docs/ram.md

-# ReJSON RAM Usage
+# ValkeyJSON RAM Usage

-Every key in Redis takes memory and requires at least the amount of RAM to store the key name, as well as some per-key overhead that Redis uses.
+Every key in Valkey takes memory and requires at least the amount of RAM to store the key name, as well as some per-key overhead that Valkey uses.
 On top of that, the value in the key also requires RAM.

-ReJSON stores JSON values as binary data after deserializing them.
+ValkeyJSON stores JSON values as binary data after deserializing them.
 This representation is often more expensive, size-wize, than the serialized form.
-The ReJSON data type uses at least 24 bytes (on 64-bit architectures) for every value, as can be seen by sampling an empty string with the [`JSON.DEBUG MEMORY`](commands.md#jsondebug) command:
+The ValkeyJSON data type uses at least 24 bytes (on 64-bit architectures) for every value, as can be seen by sampling an empty string with the [`JSON.DEBUG MEMORY`](commands.md#jsondebug) command: